Rajat Gupta gets two years in prison for insider trading

 But Andrew Stoltmann, an attorney and investor rights advocate based in Chicago, wondered whether Gupta's "Mother Teresa-like halo" had warranted a sentence that was "little more than a slap on the wrist."

-"He had such an important role at some of these companies that it is kind of the ultimate betrayal of trust."
+"He had such an important role at some of these companies that it is kind of the ultimate betrayal of trust," he said.

-When Gupta took his turn to address the court, he read for six minutes from a prepared statement, using bland language that stopped short of fully admitting his conduct, but apologizing to "extraordinary institutions and outstanding people" he knows and to his family.
+When Gupta addressed the court, he read from a statement for six minutes, using bland language that stopped short of fully admitting his conduct, but apologizing to "extraordinary institutions and outstanding people" and to his family.

 "I feel terrible that they have been burdened with totally undeserved negative attention.
-I apologize to them and ask for their forgiveness."
+I apologize to them and ask for their forgiveness," Gupta said.

-Federal judges have wide leeway in sentencing, and Rakoff has a reputation for veering from guidelines designed for courts in handing down punishment.
-Gupta had faced a maximum sentence of 20 years for securities fraud and five years for conspiracy.

-"This was an iconic figure who had been a role model for countless people around the globe," Naftalis said.
+"This was an iconic figure who had been a role model for countless people around the globe," he said.
 "He is no more."